- ←

 Fudgsicle Original Fudge Bars

-Read moreRe-creating this popular frozen ice pop is more than just mixing sugar and cocoa into skim milk and freezing it with a stick in the middle.
-In addition to the great chocolate taste, a Fudgsicle copycat recipe wouldn't be right if it didn't have the same creamy–and not at all icy–texture of the original.
+Read moreRe-creating this popular ice pop is more than mixing sugar and cocoa into skim milk and freezing it with a stick in the middle.
+In addition to the great chocolate taste, a Fudgsicle copycat recipe wouldn't be right if it didn't have the same creamy and not-at-all-icy–texture of the original.

 So how do we hack that?
 We'll use a little gelatin in the mix plus some fat-free half-and-half, which contains carrageenan a natural thickener found in the real fudge bars that improves the texture and helps prevent the formation of ice crystals.

-For my Fudgsicle Fudge Bars copcyat recipe, simply combine the ingredients below in a saucepan over medium heat until the sugar is dissolved, then pour the creamy mixture into an ice pop mold.
+For my Fudgsicle Fudge Bars copycat recipe, combine the ingredients below in a saucepan over medium heat until the sugar is dissolved, then pour the creamy mixture into an ice pop mold.
 When the pops are semisolid, add the sticks.
 A few hours later, you'll have seven or eight perfect fudge pops with the same great taste and mouthfeel as the famous original product.

 Find more of my cool snack copycat recipes here.